metairie/ParserJSON/README.md

 # ParserJSON

-Simple and fast JSON string converter to an structured Objects hierarchy in Java
+Simple and fast JSON string converter to a structured Objects hierarchy in Java